Particular/docs.particular.net/samples/hosting/windows-service/sample.md

 ---
 title: Hosting in a Windows Service
-summary: This sample shows how to host NServiceBus as a Windows Service in process with support for streamlined debugging experience from Visual Studio.
+summary: Hosting NServiceBus as a Windows Service in process with support for streamlined debugging experience from Visual Studio.
+reviewed: 2016-03-21
 tags:
 - Hosting
 - Windows Service